 What is Arroz Valenciana?

-It is almost guaranteed that you will see this dish when you attend fiestas in provinces.
-Arroz Valenciana is one of the most popular dishes that Filipinos make during celebrations and festivities.
+It is almost guaranteed that you will see this dish when you attend fiestas in provinces as it is one of the most popular dishes that Filipinos make during celebrations and festivities.

-It is a Visayan adaptation of the famous Spanish paella.
+Arroz Valenciana or Arroz ala Valenciana is a Visayan adaptation of the famous Spanish paella.
 While Paella uses round ground rice and meat stock, this dish uses glutinous or sticky rice and coconut milk instead.
-It is also characterized by the use of turmeric (luyang dilaw), chicken, and chorizo de Bilbao.
+It is also characterized by using turmeric (luyang dilaw), chicken, and chorizo de Bilbao.

 It bears a lot of similarities to its regional sister dish, the Bringhe of Pampanga.
 Bringhe is actually a fusion of two dishes- the South East Asian Biryani and the Spanish Paella.